Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 *Units* of Virtual Time Versus Simulation *Ticks*
 _________________________________________________

-Virtual time can be expressed according to various forms (ex: a full time and date), but the canonical one is the **tick**, a quantum of virtual time whose duration is set by the simulation user (see the ``tick_duration`` field of the ``simulation_settings`` record).
+Virtual time can be expressed according to various forms (e.g. a full time and date), but the canonical one is the **tick**, a quantum of virtual time whose duration is set by the simulation user (see the ``tick_duration`` field of the ``simulation_settings`` record).
 For example the duration (in virtual time) of each tick can be set to 20ms to define a simulation running at 50Hz.

 **Ticks** are absolute ticks (the number of ticks corresponding to the duration, initially evaluated in gregorian seconds, between year 0 and the specified date and time), ans as such are often larger integers.